VovaMind/KnowledgeBase/2018/functional_programming_principles_in_scala.md

 Seq operations: exists, forall (is condition true for all elements), zip, unzip, flatMap (vs map? -> flatMap concatenes the result, map just maps), sum, product, max, min.

+Seq->IndexedSeq->Vector,Range

+flatten method

+for (i <- ... \[if i ...\]) yield i...

+for (s) e, where s - sequence of generators and filters, e - return expression. generator: p <- x, filter: if f.

+You can use {...} instead of (...).
+Also you can split by semicolons or by newlines.

+We have Set in scala and toSet instruction.
+Sets are unordered and don't have duplicates. main operation s contains x.

+mkString function, Vector.fill function

+Scala has Map data structure. val X = Map(a->b, ...)

+Map can be applied to the key: map(key), throws exceptions.

+map get key, return Some(x) or None.

+collection.sort, collection.sortWith, collection.groupBy.

+map withDefaultValue value

+Source.fromURL, input.getLines.toList.

+Scala immutable collections are: easy to use, concise (one word instead of loop), safe (type checking), fast (can work in parallel), universal (one vocabulary for all collections).

+Main topics: higher-order functions, case classes and pattern matching, immutable collections, no mutable state, flexible evaluation: by name/by value.